tallurisai9346-beep/Enhance-Prompts/README.md

-ibe Check

-I created Vibe Check to solve my frustration of writing prompts like "make me a cool dashboard" in Cursor and spending more time fixing the result than actually building the project.

-The purpose of Vibe Check is simple: you give it the rough prompt in your head and it helps convert it to one fit for an AI coding tool.

-You don't have to write a great prompt before it even runs.

-What is Vibe Check?
+Vibe Check

+Stop typing “make me a cool dashboard” and hoping for the best.

-Vibe Check is a lightweight browser-based prompt engineering tool for developers using AI coding tools.
+Vibe Check is a lightweigh prompt engineering tool that transforms vague ideas into prompts fit for dev-assist coding tools.

+The workflow is simple:

+Write → Enhance → Score → Review → Copy → Build

+No complex setup, no account login: prompt history and settings can be saved in your browser.

+What It Does

-You can paste in prompts as simple as:
+With Vibe Check, you can paste a prompt such as:

 make a dashboard

-and let Vibe Check help you enhance them.

-It can improve the prompt, score it, find out what is missing, remove unneeded words, and track what was changed.

-The goal is to make prompting simple and to get a helpful response from the AI tools that you are already using.

-What it does

-Prompt Enhancement

-This is the core functionality.

-You write your rough idea in your own words and Vibe Check adds appropriate structure where needed.

-For example, it can turn a prompt like:

-make a login page

-into something closer to:

-Build a responsive login page for a web application.

-Requirements:

-- Email and password fields

-- Form validation

-- Clear error messages

-- Loading state while submitting

-- Responsive layout for mobile and desktop

-- Accessible keyboard navigation

-- Clean and reusable component structure

-Acceptance criteria:

-- Users can submit the form successfully

-- Invalid input shows useful feedback

-- The layout works on mobile and desktop

-You can then copy the prompt and past it right into Cursor, Claude, v0, Bolt, ChatGPT, or whatever tool you are using.

-The basic enhancement is run locally using rule-based logic.
-A configured AI enhancement endpoint can be used if one is set up.

-Prompt Scoring

-Sometimes it is hard to tell how good a prompt is.

-Vibe Check gives the prompt a score out of 100 and breaks it down into different areas.

-The scoring system tracks things like:

-Clarity — Was what you asked for clear?

-Specificity — Did you give the needed detail?

-Completeness — Were the requirements and states covered?

-Structure — Did the prompt have good formatting?

-Effectiveness — Does the prompt have a good chance to get you what you want?

-Instead of saying "this prompt is bad", Vibe Check tries to explain what it could add or change.

-Scoring is meant to be a general guide and should not be seen as a measurement of whether an AI response will be good.

-Token Efficiency

-Long prompts are not always good.

-Vibe Check looks for words and phrases that do not add a lot of value, including filler, repeated words, and unneeded politeness.

-For example:

-Can you please just basically make a really nice dashboard for me?

-can be made more efficient as:

-Build a modern dashboard.

-The Token Efficiency section shows what it found and gives the option to take out some of the unneeded words with the click of a button.

-This is especially helpful for working with APIs or models where tokens are important.

-Stack-Aware Tips

-Sometimes different AI coding tools can need a little help.

-A good prompt in Cursor isn't necessarily written the same way I would do it for v0 or Bolt.

-Vibe Check can recognize common technologies and AI development platforms in a prompt and provide tips that are related.

-Some of the platforms covered are:
+or:

+fix the login bug

+and turn it into something far more useful for your coding assistant.

+✨ Prompt Enhancement

+Takes a rough, vague idea and turns it into a prompt with structure and specificity.

+Adds things like:

+Clear goals

+Specific requirements

+Technical context

+Constraints

+Responsive behavior

+Accessibility considerations

+Loading, empty, validation, and error states

+Acceptance criteria

+By default, this runs on rule-based logic; an external AI endpoint can be used for AI-enhanced prompting, if desired.

+📊 5-Category Prompt Scoring

+Vibe Check evaluates prompts across 5 categories:

+Category

+Description

+Clarity

+Is the prompt's request understandable?

+Specificity

+Does the prompt contain enough detail?

+Completeness

+Are there any missing requirements or states?

+Structure

+Is the prompt organized in a way that's easy to follow?

+Effectiveness

+Would the prompt likely lead to a successful result?

+Note that this is only a guideline; a prompt with a high score is not necessarily a correct prompt.

+⚡ Token Efficiency

+Detects and highlights redundant phrasing that can be removed to make the prompt more token-efficient.

+Examples:

+I want you to...

+Can you please...

+Could you kindly...

+In order to...

+Basically...

+Really...

+Just...

+It also lets you remove these phrases with the touch of a button.

+If you're working with token-limited AI APIs, this can help you get more out of each request.

+🧠 Stack-Aware Tips

+Let's you know what technologies or dev platforms were mentioned in your prompt.

+Includes tips for working with various tools, such as:

 v0